Christabel Oduro

-Christabel Oppong Oduro (born November 1, 1992) is a Canadian soccer player who plays as a forward for Turkish club Beşiktaş.
-She has made five appearances for the Canada women's national soccer team and played domestic football in Canada, the United States, Germany, Israel, Sweden, and Malta.
+Christabel Oppong Oduro (born November 1, 1992) is a Canadian women's soccer forward who plays in the Northern Super League for Halifax Tides FC.
+She has made five appearances for the Canada women's national soccer team and played domestic football in Canada, the United States, Germany, Israel, Sweden, Malta and Turkey.

 Personal life

 Oduro is from Brampton, Ontario, Canada.
 She has Ghanaian heritage, as both of her parents where born in Ghana, and is the cousin of Ghanaian international soccer player Dominic Oduro.
 Oduro attended St. Thomas Aquinas Secondary School, where aside from soccer, she played basketball as a guard, volleyball, and participated in cross-country running.
 She studied at the University of Memphis, where she joined their soccer program.

 Club career

 In 2014, Oduro signed for Ottawa Fury.
 In 2015, she signed for German team Herforder SV Borussia Friedenstal (HSV).
 She scored 10 goals in 20 games for HSV, before leaving the club in 2016 to return to Canada for personal reasons.
 In 2016, she made 13 appearances and scored 12 goals for the Woodbridge Strikers in League1 Ontario that year.
 From 2016 to 2019, Oduro played for Israeli team Ramat HaSharon.
 Ramat HaSharon finished second in the Ligat Nashim twice whilst Oduro was playing with them, and she also won the Israeli Women's Cup with the club.
 In 2019, she played for IFK Kalmar in the Swedish Elitettan; she made 21 appearances and scored eight goals in the 2019 season.
 In 2020, Oduro signed for Maltese club Birkirkara.
 In her second start for Birkirkara, she scored a hat-trick as Birkirkara beat Raiders Luxol 12–0.
 She has also played for Birkirkara in the 2020–21 UEFA Women's Champions League.
 In February 2021, Oduro signed for Icelandic 1. deild kvenna side Grindavík.
 She scored 14 goals in 17 matches for Grindavík.
 She later played for Woodbridge Strikers in the 2021 Women's League1 Ontario season.
 Ahead of the 2022 1. deild kvenna season, she signed for Víkingur.
 In October 2022, Oduro signed for Turkish team Beşiktaş.
+In July 2023, Oduro joined French Division 2 Féminine side FC Nantes.

+In September 2024, she moved again to Turkey, and joined the Diyarbakır-based club Amed.

+In January 2025, Oduro signed with Halifax Tides FC in the Northern Super League.